nelimee/sqt/README.md

 The script inputs can be listed with the `--help` option:
 ```
 >>> sqt_bloch_tomography_submit --help
-usage: sqt_bloch_tomography_submit [-h] [--hub HUB] [--group GROUP] [--project PROJECT]
-                                   [--backup-dir BACKUP_DIR] [--rep-delay REP_DELAY]
+usage: sqt_bloch_tomography_submit [-h] [--equidistant-points EQUIDISTANT_POINTS] [--hub HUB] [--group GROUP] [--project PROJECT] [--backup-dir BACKUP_DIR] [--rep-delay REP_DELAY] [--shots SHOTS]
+                                   [--delay-dt DELAY_DT] [--max-qubits MAX_QUBITS] [--local-backend] [--noisy-simulator]
-                                   backend approximate_point_number {pauli,tetrahedral}
+                                   backend approximate_point_number {pauli,tetrahedral,equidistant}

-Execute the circuits to perform state tomography for approximately uniformly distributed quantum
-states over the Bloch sphere.
+Execute the circuits to perform state tomography for approximately uniformly distributed quantum states over the Bloch sphere.

 positional arguments:
   backend               Backend to perform tomography on.
   approximate_point_number
                         Approximate number of points used to cover the Bloch sphere.
-The actual
-                        number of points used might vary a little bit from this value.
-Each point
-                        will be tomographied independently.
+The actual number of points used might vary a little bit from this value.
+Each point will be tomographied independently.
+  {pauli,tetrahedral,equidistant}
-  {pauli,tetrahedral}   Name of the tomography basis used to perform quantum state tomography.
+                        Name of the tomography basis used to perform quantum state tomography.

 optional arguments:
   -h, --help            show this help message and exit
+  --equidistant-points EQUIDISTANT_POINTS
+                        If basis is 'equidistant', the number of approximately equidistant projectors that will be used.
+Else, this option is ignored.
   --hub HUB             Hub of your IBMQ provider.
 Defaults to 'ibm-q' available to all users.
   --group GROUP         Group of your IBMQ provider.
 Defaults to 'open' available to all users.
   --project PROJECT     Project of your IBMQ provider.
 Defaults to 'main' available to all users.